Khadijah1105/ticketing-system/README.md

 4. Choose an Amazon Machine Image (AMI) - select an Ubuntu Server 22.04 LTS (HVM), SSD Volume Type.
 5. Choose an Instance Type - select t3.small.
 6. Key pair (Login) - select an existing key pair or create a new one.
-7. Network settings - tick all boxes.
+7. Network settings - tick all boxes (Allow SSH, HTTPS, HTTP).
 8. Configure storage - leave defaults.
 9. Launch instance.

 ## 2. Connect to EC2 instance

-### Open WindowsPowershell.
+### Open Windows Powershell.

 ### Connect to your instance using SSH: